A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

 In this section, we will discuss how our argument is affected if the global symmetry is gauged.
 As previously mentioned, in the holographic context, having a gauge symmetry instead of a global symmetry in the bulk is a common occurrence \cite{Witten:1998qj}.

 By gauging a global symmetry $G$, we modify the Lagrangian by typically adding a gauge field, so that it is now invariant under local transformations of $G$.
 In the presence of boundaries, we can consider gauge transformations that do not vanish at the boundary but preserve the boundary conditions for the gauge field.
 In such a case, such a gauge symmetry acts on charged fields which can be placed on the boundary as a global symmetry.
 This means that in the presence of multiple boundaries, after gauging a global symmetry $G$ we find multiple global symmetries each acting separately on their own boundaries.
 Going back to our wormhole argument, this means that in order to have a non-vanishing result of the scattering probability, the operator insertions on each boundary need to be invariant under the global transformation, {\it i.e.}~the gauge transformations that preserve the boundary conditions for the gauge field.
 That is, if the global symmetry is gauged, the transition probability between two different charge states is zero, and is therefore not broken by wormholes.
-Thus, in the example discussed in \eqref{sec:JT+matter}, if we gauge the $U(1)$ symmetry, under which complex scalar $\varphi$ has charge $q$, then $|\<\bar q|q\>|^2 = \< \varphi \varphi\> \<\varphi^* \varphi^*\> = 0$ since the operators inserted on each boundary do not form a gauge singlet, regardless of whether we demand gauge transformations to vanish at each boundary.\footnote{The correlators evaluated here are different than those for the non-local operator, $\varphi e^{\int A} \varphi^*$ which includes a Wilson line stretching between the ends of the wormhole.
+Thus, in the example discussed in section \ref{sec:JT+matter}, if we gauge the $U(1)$ symmetry, under which complex scalar $\varphi$ has charge $q$, then $|\<\bar q|q\>|^2 = \< \varphi \varphi\> \<\varphi^* \varphi^*\> = 0$ since the operators inserted on each boundary do not form a gauge singlet, regardless of whether we demand gauge transformations to vanish at each boundary.\footnote{The correlators evaluated here are different than those for the non-local operator, $\varphi e^{\int A} \varphi^*$ which includes a Wilson line stretching between the ends of the wormhole.
 Rather, here we only consider insertions of $\varphi$ on the boundary.}

 For this $U(1)$ gauge theory, an alternative perspective can be obtained from Gauss's law.
-In such a case, the total charge going though the wormhole geometry needs to vanish due to the equation of motion: $d*F=j$, where $F$ is the field strength and $j$ is the current.
-Integrating this equation over the throat of the wormhole, which is a closed manifold, we automatically get the constraint $\oint j=0$.
+In such a case, the total charge going though the wormhole geometry needs to vanish due to the equation of motion: $\mathrm{d}*F=j$, where $F$ is the field strength and $j$ is the current.
+Integrating this equation over the throat of the wormhole (i.e., over a closed manifold), we automatically get the constraint $\oint j=0$.

 As we shall explain shortly, in a theory with a holographic dual, where the boundary theory is given by an ensemble average, a bulk gauge symmetry means that the symmetry is preserved in each realization of the ensemble.
 Two symmetries whose ``gauging'' has been extensively discussed in JT gravity \cite{Stanford:2019vob}, and are also present in individual instances of SYK models, are the fermion parity symmetry $(-1)^F$ or the time-reversal symmetry $\cT$ of the boundary dual.
 We will discuss the role of these symmetries as well as bulk global symmetries in the following subsection.